Othrwy/GrainSight/README.md

 DEV NOTES

-⚠️ Multi images may be a big buggy
+⚠️ Multi images may be a big buggy<br />
 ⚠️ Auto Calibrate is far from optimised